ieb/N2KNMEA0183Wifi/README.md

 Go to its ip on http://<ip> and you will see a data view of the data it is capturing.
 Go to http://<ip>/admin.html and you will see a admin view with the ability to upload a new configuration file and reboot.

-Both these views ae SPAs served from static files burned into the ESP32 Flash using APIs.
+Both these views are SPAs served from static files burned into the ESP32 Flash using APIs.

 Connecting to the serial port monitor allows lower level control and diagnostics, enter 'h<CR>' to get help.

 # Developing

-Project uses PlatformIO in VSCode.
+Project uses PlatformIO.
 WebUI is in  ui/einkweb with build files added to data/ to be built into a flash image using ./buidui.sh

 ## PIO commands